Clare of Assisi: Legacy

 Clare was canonized on 26 September 1255 by Pope Alexander IV, and her feast day was immediately inserted in the General Roman Calendar for celebration on 12 August, the day after her death, as 11 August was already assigned to Saints Tiburtius and Susanna, two 3rd-century Roman martyrs.
-The celebration was ranked as a Double (as in the Tridentine Calendar) or, in the terminology adopted in 1960, a Third-Class Feast (as in the General Roman Calendar of 1960).
-The 1969 calendar revision removed the feast of Tiburtius and Susanna from the calendar, finally allowing the memorial of Saint Clare to be celebrated on 11 August, the day of her death.
+The celebration was ranked as a Double (as in the Tridentine calendar) or, in the terminology of 1960, a Third-Class Feast (as in the General Roman Calendar of 1960).
+The 1969 calendar revision deleted the feast of Saints Tiburtius and Susanna from the calendar, and moved the memorial of Saint Clare to be celebrated on 11 August, the anniversary of her death.

-Construction of the Basilica di Santa Chiara began a year after Clare's canonization, and her remains were transferred there on 3 October 1260 from the church of St George, also in Assisi.
-Her bones are now in the crypt at the Basilica, having been rediscovered in 1850.
+Construction of the Basilica di Santa Chiara began a year after Clare's canonization, and her relics were translated there on 3 October 1260 from the Church of Saint George, also in Assisi.
+Her bones are enshrined in the basilica crypt, having been rediscovered in 1850.

-In art, Clare is often shown carrying a monstrance or pyx, in commemoration of the occasion when she warded away the invading soldiers of Frederick II at the gates of her convent by displaying the Blessed Sacrament and kneeling in prayer.
+In art, Clare is often shown carrying a monstrance or pyx, in commemoration of when she drove away the invading troops of Frederick II from her convent by exposing the Blessed Sacrament and kneeling in prayer.

-Pope Pius XII designated Clare as the patron saint of television in 1958 on the basis that when she was too ill to attend Mass, she had reportedly been able to see and hear it on the wall of her room.
+Pope Pius XII designated Clare as the patroness saint of television in 1958, on the basis that when one Christmas night she was too ill to attend Midnight Mass, Clare reportedly had been able to hear the liturgical chants and see the crib as if she were present in the church.

-There are traditions of bringing offerings of eggs to the Poor Clares for their intercessions for good weather, particularly for weddings.
-This tradition remains popular in the Philippines, particularly at the Real Monasterio de Santa Clara in Quezon City and in the town of Obando, Bulacan.
-According to the Filipino essayist Alejandro Roces, the practice arose because of Clare's name.
-In Castilian clara refers to an interval of clear weather, and also to the white or albumen of the egg.
+There are traditions of offering chicken eggs to the Poor Clares so they may pray for good weather, especially for weddings.
+This tradition has remained popular in the Philippines, particularly at the Real Monasterio de Santa Clara in Quezon City, and Obando, Bulacan.
+According to the Filipino essayist Alejandro Roces, the practice arose because of a similarity to Clare's name: the Castilian clara refers to an interval of clear weather, and egg white (albumen).